eembc/energyrunner/README.md

 2. The device took too long to reply; minimize the amount of code executing between power-on and `m-ready`.
 3. The USB subsystem did not initialize before the plug-in event was sent; exit the runner, plug the device in, restart the runner

 Also, every time a USB device changes, the system needs to perform a scan for a long list of hardware.
 If you have many USB devices connected to your system and this is taking a long time, it is recommended to not swap USB devices while running.
+Making this worse, some OSes report the USB change notification before the drivers are loaded and the device has booted, which leads to a timeout and "No compatible devices detected."

+**TL;DR**: Sometimes a device is not detected when hot-plugged.
+The solution is to plug in all devices first, wait a few seconds for your device to boot, and then start the runner.

 # Bill of Materials